ATlexEide/Discord-bot/README.md

 ### Minecraft server integration
 > I want to be able to display events happening on a minecraft server on a discord server / on a webpage
 > #### Needs
+> - Discord server ✔️
 > - Minecraft server ✔️
-> - Plugin for event listening on server ❎
+> - Plugin for event listening on server
 >
 > Tools I need to implement to achieve this:
 >